 What is Work for the Dole?

-Work for the Dole is part of the Australian Government’s jobactive framework.
+Work for the Dole is part of the Australian Government’s Workforce Australia framework.
 The service provides job seekers with real work experience, by placing them in activities where they can build new skills, experience and confidence, to transition from welfare to work.

 How does Work for the Dole work?

-As part of Work for the Dole, you will undertake work-like activities at a host organisation, whilst you continue to receive income support and assistance from Centrelink and Employment Plus.
+As part of Work for the Dole, you will undertake work-like activities at a host organisation, while you continue to receive income support and assistance from Centrelink and Employment Plus.

 If you participate in the program, you will also receive an extra $20.80 per fortnight to assist with expenses such as transport.

 Who needs to participate in Work for the Dole?